opportus/object-mapper/README.md

 A *source point* can be either:

--   A static/dynamic property
+-   A statically/dynamically defined property
--   A static/dynamic method
+-   A statically/dynamically defined method
 -   Any extended type of static/dynamic source point

 A *target point* can be either:

--   A static/dynamic property
+-   A statically/dynamically defined property
--   A static/dynamic method parameter
+-   A statically/dynamically defined method parameter
 -   Any extended type of static/dynamic target point

 A *check point* can be any implementation of